orangese/x-net/README.md

 A deep convolutional neural model for X-ray threat detection.

-__Reuses some code from and is heavily inspired by https://github.com/qqwweee/keras-yolo3.__
+__Reuses some code from and is inspired by https://github.com/qqwweee/keras-yolo3.__

 ## About